 How to Actually Help Your Undocumented Neighbors

-In fielding calls during a recent upsurge by ICE in Minneapolis, a few common themes have arisen that both frustrate and educate.
-As such, here's a list of what I, as an immigration attorney, believe could have prevented the arrest or made a difference in defending against the removal proceedings.
-I welcome additional suggestions.
-PS I’ve actually stopped saying "undocumented," because lots of people in legitimate immigration processes are being unjustly arrested by ICE, as well as U.S. citizens.
-These are some practical actions that can make a difference in a non-citizen's life:
+PS I’ve actually stopped saying "undocumented," because lots of people with legitimate immigration processes are being unjustly arrested by ICE, as well as U.S. citizens.
+These practical actions can make a true difference in a noncitizen's life:

 - Make multiple paper copies of all those documents and store with several trusted U.S. citizens who are electronically adept.